 - they have a health and safety duty as a person conducting a business or undertaking (a PCBU); and

 - they engage in conduct that causes the death of another person; and

 - the conduct constitutes a failure to comply with the person’s health and safety duty; and

 - they engage in the conduct:

 - knowing it is likely to cause the death of, or serious harm to, another person; and

 - disregarding that likelihood.

-Two employees of MT Sheds were installing roofing on a machinery shed near Esperance in March 2020 when a strong wind dislodged roof sheets they were installing, causing both workers to fall.
-One employee died after falling 9 metres, and the other suffered multiple fractures after falling about 7 metres.
+Two employees of MT Sheds were installing roofing on a machinery shed near Esperance in March 2020 when a strong wind dislodged the roof sheets they were installing, causing both workers to fall.
+One employee died after falling nine metres, and the other suffered multiple fractures after falling about seven metres.

 MT Sheds director Mark Thomas Withers was charged with breaching a health and safety duty in circumstances of gross negligence, causing the death of, or serious harm to, an employee; and/or that he consented to acts/omissions in circumstances where he knew the contravention would likely cause the death of, or serious harm to, a person to whom a duty was owed, but acted or failed to act in disregard of that likelihood.

-A workplace death can have long-lasting effects on the person’s family, work colleague and the company’s reputation.
+A workplace death can have long-lasting effects on the person’s family, work colleagues and the company’s reputation.
 Companies can take steps to ensure their workplace is safe, such as: